patchposting/research/docs/lgbtq.md

 - WHO Drops Being Transgender from List of Mental Disorders

 ### Oppression and Suicidality of Queer People
+- Gender Identity Non-Discrimination Laws in Public Accommodations
+- HRC and the 2018 LGBTQ+ Youth Report
+- HRC on LGBTQ+ and Disproportionate Homelessness
+- Impacts of Strong Parental Support for Trans Youth
+- Suicide and Suicidal Behavior Among Transgender Persons
+- U.S. Transgender Survey (2015)
+- (Wiki) LGBTQ+ Employment Discrimination in the U.S.

 ### Puberty Blockers and Trans Children
+- x
+- x